 We think they dig up a pretty grinchy feel!

 Plus they look super cute on the Christmas tree.
+Its a fun and easy DIY Christmas ornament!

 Make sure to also check out our really cool DIY Grinch Ornaments made with clear plastic ornaments.